-- Referred back to the Director of School for module where marks have been finalized but not yet considered by the Board of Examiners or - Referred back to the relevant Board of Examiners for reconsideration in light of the findings or - Referred to a new Academic Misconduct Panel or - Referred back to the Personal Circumstances Panel.
-Where the appeal is not upheld, students will be advised of the procedure to progress to the next stage. - UG.C9.5 Stage 1: Consideration of Appeal by Director of School (or nominee).
-The Director of School (or nominee) is responsible for ensuring that consideration of Stage 1 Academic Appeals,Academic Misconduct Appeals and Personal Circumstances Panel Appeals is conducted fairly and within the appropriate timescales, normally within 15 working days of the receipt of the appeal.
-Where an appeal is being made in respect of modules from more than one School the Director (or nominee) of the appellant's Home School will consider the appeal, taking into account evidence from any other School(s) involved. - UG.C9.6 The response to the Stage 1 Appeal must include an explanation in support of the decision.
-Respondents to appeals are expected to be aware of and to avert potential conflict of interest and perception of bias.
-Therefore no member, including the Chair, of a Board of Examiners, Academic Misconduct Panel or Personal Circumstances Panel against the decision of which an appeal is lodged, may respond to the Stage 1 appeal. - UG.C9.7 The Director (or nominee) will respond to the appeal with the outcome reported to the Student Governance Office within the timescales outlined in UG.C9.5. - UG.C9.8 Stage 2: Consideration by the University Appeals Panel.
-Where an appeal is not upheld at Stage 1 and the student believes that the decision is incorrect (in accordance with UG.C9.1 and UG.C9.2), they may submit their appeal to Stage 2 for consideration by the
+- (i) Referred back to the Director of School for modules where marks have been finalised but not yet considered by the Board of Examiners or - (ii) Referred back to the relevant Board of Examiners for reconsideration in light of the findings or - (iii) Referred to a new Academic Misconduct Panel or - (iv) Referred back to the Personal Circumstances Panel.

+Where the appeal is not upheld, students will be advised of the procedure to progress to the next stage.

+- UG.C9.5 Stage 1: Consideration of Appeal by a nominated respondent.
+A nominated respondent is responsible for ensuring that consideration of Stage 1 Academic Appeals, Academic Misconduct-Appeals and Personal Circumstances Appeals is conducted fairly and within the appropriate timescales, normally within 15 working days of the receipt of the appeal.
+Where an appeal is being made in respect of modules from more than one School the nominated respondent of the appellant's Home School will consider the appeal, taking into account evidence from any other School(s) involved.
+The nominated respondent should not be substantially associated with the student and should not have chaired the meeting of the Board of Examiners, Academic Misconduct Panel or Personal Circumstances Panel in which the original decision was made. - UG.C9.6 The response to the Stage 1 Appeal must include an explanation in support of the decision. - UG.C9.7 The nominated respondent will respond to the appeal with the outcome reported to the Student Governance Office within the timescales outlined in UG.C9.5. - UG.C9.8 Stage 2: Final Review Stage